ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak811-breakout-board/quickstart.md

 Ensure that you are within the coverage of a **LoRaWAN gateway** registered to **The Things Stack (TTN V3)**.
 Without coverage from a registered LoRaWAN gateway, you will not be able to activate any devices that you register in your application.

-RAKwireless offers <a href="https://store.rakwireless.com/collections/wisgate" target="_blank">LoRaWAN gateways</a> that can be connected to **The Things Stack (TTN V3)** if there is no LoRaWAN gateway coverage available in your location.
+RAKwireless offers [LoRaWAN gateways](https://store.rakwireless.com/collections/wisgate) that can be connected to **The Things Stack (TTN V3)** if there is no LoRaWAN gateway coverage available in your location.

 :::